christosthp/Mono-Analog-VCA-Audio-Compressor/README.md

 # Analog Mono VCA Compressor with Arduino Control

 ## Overview
 This project is a analog audio compressor.
-It features a fully analog signal path using high-quality Op-Amps, controlled by an Arduino Uno for monitoring compression.
+It features a fully analog signal path using high-quality Op-Amps and an Arduino Uno for monitoring compression.

 ### Key Features
 * **Analog Signal Path:** Utilizing TL072 Op-Amps for low noise and distortion.